 Our rustic, cozy, wooden screened cabins feature twin-size beds (some bunked, some single).
 Communal bath houses with commodes, sinks, and showers are a short distance from each cabin grouping.

 Pricing includes three meals a day and access to all activities offered.

 The following rental options carry the same fees listed above for Camp Cabins plus additional fees for cabins with additional amenities:

 Cabell Cottage (aka The Mouse House)

-In Cabell Cottage, you will find three bedrooms (one queen, two twins, and bunked twins), two full baths, a den, a dining room, and a fully equipped kitchen.
-Cottage amenities include satellite TV, high-speed internet access, AC and a small sound system with an iPod docking station.
+In Cabell Cottage, there are three bedrooms (one queen, two twins, and bunked twins), two full baths, a den, a dining room, and a fully equipped kitchen.
+Cottage amenities include TV, high-speed internet access, AC and a small sound system with an iPod docking station.
 Linens and bath towels are provided.

 The Pill Box

 - additional $125 per night per group (minimum 4 people, sleeps 8)

 The Pill Box serves as our healthcare facility while camp is in session.
 It has four bedrooms, three small ones with two twin beds, and one larger one with a queen bed.
 There is a full bathroom and kitchenette.
 The building is climate controlled and has high-speed internet access.
 Linens and bath towels are provided.